 Shared Household Accountability Systems

-2014-present.
-The house I live in is a cooperative: 20 of us share a single household and the responsibilities for managing and growing as a residential community.
+2014-2016.
+The house I lived in was a cooperative: 20 of us shared a single household and the responsibilities for managing and growing as a residential community.

 Research, Phase 1